Spring, 2019: Revision Still a Work in Progress

 The WORD publishing irregularly because the editor/publisher is on a temporary leave.
 But it does have correspondents at the Tribeca Film Festival and the Pen World Voices Festival of International Literature.

-Senior Editors/Producers enrolled in Ethnic News Reporting: Left to Right – Eunji Jang, Krystal M. Bodón-Ramos, Justyna Malota and Andrea León.
+Senior Editors/Producers enrolled in Ethnic News Reporting, pictures unavailable – Eunji Jang, Krystal M. Bodón-Ramos, Justyna Malota and Andrea León.

 End of Semester, Spring, 2009: Feature Writing, 299.47.
 Guess Who Got the A’s?